indiqusdocs/stpi/docs/Compute/RHELInstances/NetworkingManagementwithRHELInstances.md

 ---
 # Networking Management with RHEL Instances

-To view the networks attached to RHEL Instance, navigate to  [RHEL Instances](AboutRHELInstances.md), and access the **Networking** tab
+To view the networks attached to RHEL Instance, navigate to  [RHEL Instances Screen](AboutRHELInstances.md), and access the **Networking** tab

 The Networking and NICs section will list all the networks that a RHEL Instance is attached to.